Yasen472/Fitness-app/README.md

-# Phone App
+# Fitness App

-**Full-stack web application** built with **React.js** and **MongoDB**.
+**Web application** built with **React.js** and **Pocketbase**.

 ## Features

 The app allows users to:
-- Browse Contacts
-- Edit, remove and save new contacts
+- Calculate their BMI Index
+- Have personalised workouts
+- Track their workouts using a built-in calendar

 ## Technologies & tools used for this project:
 - React.js
-- Express.js
-- MongoDB
+- Pocketbase
 - react-router
+- react-calendar

 ## How to run locally?

 1. Clone the project.
 2. Run npm install to install all dependencies.
+3. Run ./pocketbase serve in a terminal in the project folder to start the pocketbase service
-3. Run npm start.
+4. Run npm run dev.
-4. Open http://localhost:3000 to view it in the browser.
+5. Open http://localhost:5173 to view it in the browser.